chengxiluo/University-Websites-UX/README.md

 # University-Websites-UX
+Experiment data and tools for evaluating user experience for university websites as defined in [this paper](./ProjectPaper_UniversityWebsiteUX.pdf).

+## Abstract
 The world is a global village where online presence ensures the existence of an entity.
 Like any other organization, official websites are also the faces of academic institutes in the world wide web.
 They have many online visitors with multiple purposes and one important user group among them is